MrYossu/PixataBlank/README.md

 - I make use of several of [my own Nuget packages](https://www.nuget.org/packages?q=Pixata).
 - I include a reference to [LanguageExt](https://github.com/louthy/language-ext/), as I can't imagine coding without it!
 Also, some of my own packages depend on it, and using them requires you to use it.
 - The project currently makes use of the [Telerik UI for Blazor components](https://www.telerik.com/blazor-ui).
-I need to check if this will cause a problem for people who don't have a subscription for them.
+As far as I know, if you don't have a licence for this, you won't be able to use this project as it stands.
+However, you could undo the steps required to [add the Telerik Blazor components to an existing project](https://docs.telerik.com/blazor-ui/getting-started/server-blazor#step-2---add-the-telerik-blazor-components-to-an-existing-project).